Hesperian Health Guides

 - A slow trickle.
 This kind of bleeding is harder to notice.
 But any steady bleeding, even just a trickle, means the mother is in danger.

 - Hidden bleeding.
 This bleeding cannot be seen because blood collects in the womb or vagina.
 This bleeding is also extremely dangerous and is easy to miss.
 When there is hidden bleeding, you may not see the blood, but the woman may feel faint and weak.
 Her pulse will speed up or slow down, and if she bleeds for long, her blood pressure will drop.
-Her womb may also rise in the belly as it fills with blood.
+The top of her womb may also rise in the belly as it fills with blood.

 Most bleeding after birth comes from the place where the placenta was attached to the womb.
 This blood is bright or dark, and usually thick.
 Usually, if the woman is bleeding before the birth of the placenta, part of the placenta has separated from the womb, and part of it is still attached.
 The placenta holds the womb open, so it cannot contract and stop the bleeding.